hmcts/cnp-flux-config/labs/java/README.md

 ./clean-up-lab-flux-config.sh yourGitHubUsername
 ```

-Once the script has been run, you will need to check and then commit the changes and push to GitHub and create a PR.
+Once the script has successfully finished, you will need to check and then commit the changes and push to GitHub and create a PR.